-The maximum impact of WLAs in the tidally influenced lower Willamette River downstream from Willamette Falls, including Portland Harbor, is 0.11°C at Tri City WWTP and Kellogg Creek WWTP discharges and less than 0.10°C elsewhere.
-Impacts in Multnomah Channel do not exceed 0.07°C. Note that in addition to point source allocations, a load allocation of 0.11°C has been assigned to PGE Willamette Falls Project, for a total impact of point sources at wasteload allocations (WLA14) and Willamette Falls of 0.22°C. An allocation of 0.01°C to General NPDES permits brings the impact of WLAs plus Willamette Falls LA to 0.23°C.
+The maximum impact of WLAs in the tidally influenced lower Willamette River downstream from Willamette Falls, including Portland Harbor, is up to 0.11°C at Tri City WWTP and Kellogg Creek WWTP disharges discharges and less than 0.10°C elsewhere.
+Impacts in Multnomah Channel are less thando not exceed 0.07°C. Note that in addition to point source allocations, a load allocation of 0.10°C 11°C has been assigned to PGE Willamette Falls Project, for a total impact of point sources at wasteload allocations (WLA13WLA14) and Willamette Falls of 0.21°C2°C. An allocation of 0.01°C to General NPDES permits brings the impact of WLAs plus Willamette Falls LA to 0.22°C3°C.